Xtr126/XtMapper/README.md

 - Emulate a D-pad with W,A,S,D or arrow keys
 - Keyboard events to touch - And editing config with GUI
 - Aim with mouse in FPS games (shooting mode)
-- Pinch-to-zoom gesture simulation using ctrl key + mouse
+- Pinch-to-zoom gesture using ctrl key + move mouse or ctrl + scroll wheel
 - Smooth pixel by pixel scrolling emulation for mouse wheel

 APK can be obtained from GitHub actions (latest) or [`releases`](https://github.com/Xtr126/XtMapper/releases).